 Each fast-drying medium works to thin the paint and make oil paint dry faster.
 They are made from the same material used in the production of Alkyd paints, which are a fast-drying counterpart to slow-drying traditional oil paints.

 Brushstrokes are also flattened and leveled using galkyd and liquin original, which claim to allow your painting to be “touch dry in 1-6 days depending on color & film thickness”.

-They can also be used for glazing, which involves using thin washes of transparent color over previous layers in a painting.
+They can also be used for glazing an oil painting, which involves using thin washes of transparent color over previous layers in a painting.

 Winsor & Newton have made a masterclass video on everything you need to know about the different types of liquin available.

 They explain that using liquin in your paint mixtures can speed up your drying time by up to 50%!